Olave Baden-Powell: Marriage and children

-In addition, when Olave's sister, Auriol Davidson, née Soames, died in 1919, Olave took her three nieces, Christian (1912–1975), Clare (1913–1980), and Yvonne, (1918-2000), into her family and brought them up as her own children.
+In addition, when Olave's sister, Auriol Davidson, née Soames, died in 1919, Olave took her three nieces, Christian (1912–1975), Clare (1913–1980), and Yvonne (1918–2000), into her family and raised them as her children.

 War work

 During 1915 and 1916, with World War I in progress, Olave assisted directly with the war effort in France.
 Robert had seen the usefulness of the YMCA's recreational huts for the soldiers and persuaded the Mercers' Company (of which he had been Master in 1912) to pay for such a hut at Val-de-Lievres, Calais.
 It was to be staffed by adults connected with Scouting.
-Olave was one of the team of five men and three women that staffed the hut at the start.
-She persuaded her mother to look after the children for the time she would be away.
+Olave was one of the team of five men and three women who staffed the hut at the start.
+She persuaded her mother to look after the children when she was away.

 Olave left for France on 7 October 1915, when her second child was five months old.
-Her regular work in the Mercers' hut included serving cocoa and cigarettes and chatting to those who came in.
+Her regular work in the Mercers' hut included serving cocoa and cigarettes and chatting with those who came in.
 She also recalled in her autobiography playing her violin and singing at the Christmas Concert.
-Olave also adopted a number of stray animals during her time in Val-de-Lievres.
+Olave also adopted several stray animals during her time in Val-de-Lievres.

 During this time, Robert had organised the Scouts to sponsor another recreational hut.
 Olave and two others started this hut at Étaples after Christmas 1915.
 At the end of January, Olave was ordered home due to sickness, ending her three months in France.